Page Header

 Tax Return filing deadlines

-It should be noted however that it is impossible to file electronically unless you have been given a 10 digit 'Unique Taxpayer Reference' (UTR) by HMRC, and HMRC can take several months to issue one.
+It should be noted however that it is impossible to file electronically unless you have been given a 10 digit 'Unique Taxpayer Reference' (UTR) by HMRC, and this can take HMRC some weeks in busy periods.

 top